dotherightthing/wpdtrt-npm-scripts/README.md

 Please create this file and push it to your Github repository.

-Add a list of files to merge to create frontend.js, one file per line, with a trailing blank line.
+Add a list of files to bundle into frontend.js, one file per line, with a trailing blank line.

+This process allows other DTRT scripts to be included in the linting and transpiling process.
+It is not intended to replace WordPress JavaScript loading.

 ```txt
 ./js/_frontend_.js